 The Company believes that a measure of the success of its RTDS technologies and its Trait Machine process is that Cibus has been able to develop a pipeline of five productivity traits, four of which are applicable to multiple crops.

-Three of Cibus' five productivity traits are developed, meaning that they have been edited in a customer's elite germplasm and have been validated in field trials.
-In Canola and Winter Oilseed Rape (WOSR), the Company's Pod Shatter Reduction (PSR) trait has been edited into the elite lines of customer seed company partners and transferred back to these customers in their elite germplasm for potential commercial launch.
-In Rice, gene-edited herbicide tolerance (HT) traits HT1 and HT3 are being introgressed into multiple customers' genetics for United States and Latin America, and Cibus is also initiating efforts to directly edit the HT1 and HT3 traits in certain customers' germplasm.
-Two of the pipeline traits are advanced, meaning that the editing and trait development process is underway with known edit targets.
-Currently, these advanced traits include a trait for Sclerotinia (white mold disease) resistance and herbicide tolerance in Canola (HT2).
+Three of the traits are developed, meaning that they have been edited in a customer's elite germplasm and have been validated in multiple field trials.
+In Canola and Winter Oilseed Rape (WOSR), the Company's Pod Shatter Reduction (PSR) trait has been edited into the elite lines of customer seed company partners and has started "shipping," meaning that Cibus has begun transferring this PSR trait to these customers in their elite germplasm for potential commercial launch.
+In Rice, the herbicide tolerance (HT) traits HT1 and HT3 were edited into genetics and are now undergoing introgression (breeding) into multiple customers' genetics both for the United States and Latin America.